Reeves County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be eligible for a restricted license, often called an Occupational License, in Texas.
-This allows you to drive for essential purposes.
+If your license is suspended, you may be eligible for a restricted license, also known as an occupational license, in Texas.

-- IID Requirement: The court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+• IID Requirement: Depending on the circumstances of your DUI, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back